s546652/GDP-1-Project_Team_1/DataBase/ReadMe.md

  **11/04/2022**
  <p>Faced issues in connecting MySQL workbench and iOS app with AWS RDS.
 Created different region Database instances in AWS RDS for making the succesfull connection.<p>

+ <p>Tried connecting iOS app and MySQL workbench with newly created AWS RDS database insatnce and able to make the connection successfully and exported the tables from MySQL workbench to AWS RDS.<p>